-When I initially investigated camp kitchens, I was pretty intimidated by all the variety and options out there, and I still have no desire to try out an alcohol stove or Esbit tabs.
-Finding happiness with a simple set-up, I went with the Jetboil MiniMo for my 2015 hike, enjoying the easy attachment of cook pot to stove to fuel canister, as well as the fast boil time and simmer option.
-This was an awesome little camp cooking apparatus, and I have nothing bad to say about it – only reason why I’m changing it up is the weight factor.
+When initially investigating camp kitchens, the variety and options out there seemed intimidating.
+I still have no desire to try out an alcohol stove or Esbit tabs.
+Finding happiness with a simple setup, I went with the Jetboil MiniMo for my 2015 hike.
+With an easy attachment of cook pot-to-stove-to-fuel canister and fast boil time with simmer option, I was hooked.
+This was an awesome little camp cooking apparatus, and I have nothing bad to say about it.
+The only reason why I’m changing it up is the weight factor.

-I’ve been using a combination of the TOAKS 750mL titanium pot with the tiny BRS 3000T titanium stove and canister fuel over the last year or so without issue.
-The 750mL pot would be a bit on the small side for cooking meals in the pot itself, but it works perfectly for boiling the amount of water I need to re-hydrate meals in freezer bags with an insulated pouch.
+I’ve used a combination of the TOAKS 750mL titanium pot, tiny BRS 3000T titanium stove, and canister fuel over the last year or so.
+The 750mL pot seems a bit on the small side for cooking meals in the pot itself.
+However, it works perfectly for boiling water I need to re-hydrate meals in freezer bags with an insulated pouch.

 - 2015 cooking system – Jetboil MiniMo, 14.6 oz

 - 2019 cooking system – TOAKS titanium 750mL pot w/ BRS 3000T titanium stove, 4.3 oz

 2015 Gear vs. 2019 Gear: Weight Slashing

 Look below to see totals for these gear swaps.
 I love seeing major poundage lost with my new choices!
 Totals only reflect the gear I’ve mentioned above.
 They don’t include other pack items like clothing, hygiene and first aid, electronics, food, etc. My numbers below for 2019 do not include the tent, as Garrett will be carrying it on this journey.